-API (Analytical Profile Index) 20E is a biochemical panel from bioMerieux, Inc. for the identification and differentiation of members of the family Enterobacteriaceae.
+API (Analytical Profile Index) 20E is a biochemical panel from bioMerieux, Inc. for identifying and differentiating members of the family Enterobacteriaceae.
 The plastic strip holds twenty mini-test chambers containing dehydrated media having chemically defined compositions for each test.

 A bacterial suspension is used to rehydrate each of the wells.
-After incubation some of the wells will have color changes due to pH differences: others produce end products that have to be identified with reagents.
+After incubation, some of the wells will have color changes due to pH differences: others produce end products that must be identified with reagents.
 A profile number is determined from the sequence of positive and negative test results, then looked up in a codebook to identify the bacterial isolate.

 - ONPG: test for β-galactosidase enzyme by hydrolysis of the substrate o-nitrophenyl-b-D-galactopyranoside